Bifurcation values of families of real curves: The non-splitting condition

-We say that there is \emph{strong non-splitting at infinity at $a\in\bR^{n-1}$}, and we abbreviate this by $SNS(a)$, if in addition to the definition of $NS(a)$ we also ask that if the components $X_{b_k}^j$ are compact then the limit $\lim X^j_{b_k}$ is compact too. \end{definition}
+We say that there is \emph{strong non-splitting at infinity at $a\in\bR^{n-1}$}, and we abbreviate this by $SNS(a)$, if in addition to the definition of $NS(a)$ we ask the following: if all the components $X_{b_k}^j$ are compact then the limit $\lim X^j_{b_k}$ is compact too. \end{definition}

-This notion of ``non-splitting'' $NS$ extends the one given in \cite{TZ} for $n=2$.
+This notion of ``non-splitting'' $NS$ extends the one introduced in \cite{TZ} for $n=2$.